nengoxx/ai-stuff/README.md

 [https://en.wikipedia.org/wiki/Large_language_model](https://en.wikipedia.org/wiki/Large_language_model)

-**_Diffusion Model_** - Image generation models that apply noise to an image and use a neural network to denoise it (Stable diffusion, Dall-e), it’s a complex topic but, TLDR: depending on the sampler and parameters used the image won't necessarily converge.
+**_Diffusion Model_** - Image generation models that apply noise to an image and use a neural network to denoise it (Stable diffusion, Dall-e), it’s a complex topic but, TLDR: depending on the sampler and parameters used the image won't necessarily converge in a singular image.
 Note that those models can (and should) also receive a text input to guide the denoising.

 [https://arxiv.org/html/2312.14977v1](https://arxiv.org/html/2312.14977v1)